lilab-bcb/cirrocumulus/docs/documentation.rst

 Use the mouse wheel to zoom.
 Pan with left mouse-click (2-d) or right-click (3-d).
 Rotate 3-d plots using left-mouse click.
+Hover hover a data point to see the underlying value.

 .. image:: images/embedding.gif